favo/pintomind-pi-os/README.md

 # How things work

 ## CustomPiOS
-CustomPi OStakes a standard Raspberry Pi OS image, mounts it to a virtual device, emulates a Raspberry Pi using QEMU, and executes commands until the image has the contents it should have.
+CustomPi OS takes a standard Raspberry Pi OS image, mounts it to a virtual device, emulates a Raspberry Pi using QEMU, and executes commands until the image has the contents it should have.
 This could include installing packages, copying files, or running scripts.
 CustomPiOS uses modules to define what should be done to the image, and a shared config file to define